You are here: Infothek - Emergency - First Aid - Wound Care

 What to do?

-Do not open blisters to prevent infection.
+Do not open blisters to avoid infection.

-If that still doesnt stop the bleeding, press the artery supplying the injured area at a point closer to the body than the wound.
+If that still doesn't stop the bleeding, press the artery supplying the injured area at a point closer to the body than the wound.

 Foreign objects